 There remains the haunting question of how and why Rosen lost his performing edge over the last two decades of an illustrious career.
 A painful (though partial) bootleg on YouTube of a 2010 Chopin recital in Irvine, California, includes a rushed, dynamically flat performance of Chopin’s Nocturne in B Major, Op.
 62, No. 1—a far cry from the nuanced, silvery recording made for Columbia a half-century earlier.
 Rosen deserves to be remembered for that—and for the totality of an extraordinary legacy.
 We shall neither see nor hear the likes of him again soon.

-There is also a New York Review podcast in which he plays and discusses the music of Chopin, available at nybooks.com/daily/2010/07/01/charles-rosen-plays-chopin/. ↩
+There is also a New York Review podcast in which he plays and discusses the music of Chopin, available at nybooks.com/online/2010/07/01/charles-rosen-plays-chopin/. ↩